Eutrochium: Uses

 All of the Joe Pye weed species except E. steelei are widely cultivated as ornamental landscape plants.
 Cultivars have been developed for a more compact habit (e.g. E. dubium ‘Little Joe’, E. dubium ‘Baby Joe’, E. maculatum ‘Little Red’) and varied flower color.

 Joe Pye weeds have traditionally been ascribed with medicinal powers.
-A peer-reviewed study suggests that Joe Pye of plant fame was a Mohican sachem named Schauquethqueat who lived in the mission town of Stockbridge, Massachusetts from c.
+A peer-reviewed study suggests that Joe Pye was a Mohican sachem named Schauquethqueat who lived in the mission town of Stockbridge, Massachusetts from c.
 1740 to c.
 1785 and who took as his Christian name, Joseph Pye.
 Sources (although without citation) claim the plant was used to treat typhus outbreaks and for the treatment of kidney stones and other urinary tract ailments.